BryanSchuetz/dai/careers/working-at-dai.md

 </div>
 <div class="content--box">
 <p>
-DAI employees tackle some of the world’s toughest issues in some of the world’s most challenging environments.
-To achieve our commitment to shaping a more livable world, DAI attracts, retains, and supports the best talent in the industry.
-It’s written into our mission and values that we will provide our team with professional opportunities, a competitive salary and benefits package, and a healthy work-life balance.
+DAI’s clients are taking on some of the world’s toughest issues in some of the world’s most challenging environments.
+To help them do that, we work hard to attract, retain, and support the best talent in the industry.
+We provide our teams with professional opportunities, a competitive salary and benefits package, and a healthy work-life balance.
 </p>
 <p>
 DAI is an employee-owned company.
 Team members with long-term employment relationships are eligible to participate in a global employee ownership program.
 This allows for all employee-owners to have a personal stake in the quality and reputation of our work.